FrogOnARock/FrogOnARock/README.md

 - ⚡ Fun fact: ...
 -->

-My name is FrogOnARock, and I am a frog on a rock.
+My name is Mackenzie Rock and it's a pleasure to meet you!
+I currently attend McGill University as a Master of Management Analytics student.